Texas

 How to Apply to Become a Notary in Texas

-Step 1: Order Your Texas Notary Bond & Supplies, and Complete the Notary Application
+Step 1: Order Your Texas Notary Bond & Supplies, and Complete the Notary Commission Form

 To become a notary in Texas, you’ll need to secure a $10,000 surety bond, commonly referred to as a notary bond, from a bonding agency such as Notary Public Underwriters Agency of Texas.
 This bond protects the public from any financial loss caused by notarial misconduct.

-During the application process, you will be able to confirm the case color of your notary stamp, and will have the option to add notary E&O insurance and other supplies to your order.
+Next, you will need to complete the Notary Public Commission Form through our online process, which will guide you step-by-step to avoid errors.
+You will confirm the case color of your notary stamp and have the option to add notary E&O insurance and other supplies to your order.

 Although not required by law, it's wise to invest in notary E&O insurance.
-Many notaries confuse an E&O policy with the notary bond, yet they are entirely different products.
-As mentioned above, the notary bond is designed to protect the public.
-If a claim is made against your bond, you are required to pay it back.
-Notary E&O insurance is designed to shield the notary from financial liability in the case of any unintentional mistakes or oversights, up to the policy limit.
+Unlike the notary bond, which protects the public, notary E&O insurance protects you from financial liability due to unintentional mistakes, up to the policy limit.
 There is no deductible, and you are not required to pay it back.
-Without this policy, you would be responsible for all fees or expenses related to defending yourself as a notary.
+Without this policy, you would be responsible for all expenses related to defending yourself as a notary.

 It's also a good idea to become educated on Texas notary public laws and best practices, even though it's not mandated by law.
 The Secretary of State provides educational materials in accordance with Tex.
 Gov't Code Ann. §406.008(b) on their website.
 For a better understanding of the laws and protocols, you should consider taking a notary course, like the one offered by Notary Public Underwriters Agency of Texas.
 Our course, priced at $25.00, can be conveniently added to your order during the application process.